Gamilgton/gamilgton.github.io/README.md

 My sites

-[simple site](https://gamilgton.github.io/simpleexamplesite/ "one of my first sites") - ne of my first sites
+[simple site](https://gamilgton.github.io/simpleexamplesite/ "one of my first sites") - one of my first sites